nikitavoloboev/data/docs/health/nutrition/supplements.md

 - [Vitamin D3 + K2](https://www.amazon.com/Bronson-Vitamin-Supplement-Support-Capsules/dp/B0792Z6434) (1 capsule)
 - [Magnesium](https://nootropicsdepot.com/magtein-magnesium-l-threonate-capsules/) (1 capsule)

-I also take a portion of [Athletic Greens](https://athleticgreens.com/en) every morning with water.
+I also take a portion of [Athletic Greens](https://athleticgreens.com/en) every other day as part of my morning shake.

 I try to minimize the number of things my body has to process to bare essentials.
 I maximize the quality of food I eat by eating [natural whole food pescatarian food](foods.md).
 I also fast but not routinely, usually by just skipping breakfast.